Enabling Low-Latency Machine learning on Radiation-Hard FPGAs with hls4ml: Related Work

 \subsection{ML-to-FPGA Toolchains and Radiation-Hard Hardware}

 For ML models to be deployed at the detector front-end, they must meet stringent real-time processing constraints, with latencies typically ranging from nanoseconds to a few microseconds~\cite{hls4ml-JINST}.
 FPGAs are an ideal hardware platform for this task, enabling massively parallel and deeply pipelined implementations that eliminate external memory bottlenecks.
 The high-energy physics community has largely standardized on the \texttt{hls4ml} library for translating ML models from frameworks like TensorFlow/Keras into FPGA firmware.
 It has been successfully used to deploy a variety of models, from dense neural networks to recurrent networks, with latencies on the order of hundreds of nanoseconds.
 While commercial toolchains like Xilinx Vitis AI and Intel OpenVINO offer powerful solutions for deploying ML models on FPGAs, they are often tailored to specific vendor architectures and target a more general processing style with data and model residing in off-chip memory.
 In contrast, \texttt{hls4ml} real-time processing with models deployed fully on-chip is particularly well-suited to the needs of the scientific community, enabling fine-grained control over the hardware implementation and facilitating the integration of new backends, as demonstrated in this work.
-Furthermore, such automated workflows are crucial for enabling rapid design space exploration, such as systematically varying model quantization, which would be significantly time-consuming with a purely manual HLS implementation.
+Furthermore, such automated workflows are crucial for enabling rapid design-space exploration, such as systematically varying model quantization, which would be significantly time-consuming with a purely manual HLS implementation.

-However, \texttt{hls4ml} has historically supported HLS compilers exclusively for commercial FPGAs from Xilinx (now AMD) and Intel, which are typically SRAM-based~.
-At the outset of this project, the lack of a streamlined, high-level toolchain for deploying ML models onto the radiation-hard, flash-based Microchip devices considered for this work was a primary barrier to their adoption~.
-This work closes that gap by developing and validating the first \texttt{hls4ml} backend for this class of FPGAs, providing an automated and open-source path from a high-level ML model to a hardware implementation on a radiation-hard platform.
+However, \texttt{hls4ml} has historically supported HLS compilers exclusively for commercial FPGAs from Xilinx (now AMD) and Intel, which are typically SRAM-based.
+At the outset of this project, the lack of a streamlined, high-level toolchain for deploying ML models onto the radiation-hard, flash-based Microchip devices considered for this work was a barrier to their adoption.
+This work closes that gap by developing and validating the first \texttt{hls4ml} backend for this class of FPGAs.